-The Student Activities Office is located in Building R, Room 124.
+The Office of Student Activities and Campus Life is located in Building R, Room 124.

 TRANSFER CENTER

 The Transfer Center provides information and support to students for the transfer process, information on transfer activities, and programs that link Merritt College and 10 university of California and 23 California State university campuses, and many independent colleges and universities located throughout the Bay Area and the United States.